hannobraun/hanno.braun-odw.eu/website/content/notes/programmatic-cad/index.md

 ### Fornjot

 Last, and also least, my own effort, {{ ext_link(url="https://github.com/hannobraun/fornjot", text="Fornjot") }}.
-It uses function representation and is written in Rust.
+It experiments with both function representation and more traditional approaches based on triangle meshes, and is written in Rust.

 Advantages:
 - Written by me, in Rust, which is lots of fun.